Hurricane Ian nears Florida landfall with 155 mph winds

 Forecasters predicted Ian would make landfall more than 100 miles (160 kilometers) south of Tampa and St. Petersberg, likely sparing the densely populated Tampa Bay area from its first direct hit by a major hurricane since 1921.

-Officials warned residents that Tampa could still experience powerful winds and up to 20 inches (50 centimeters) of rain.
+Officials warned Tampa residents that they still faced threats from powerful winds and up to 20 inches (50 centimeters) of rain.

 “Please, please, please be aware that we are not out of danger yet,” Tampa Mayor Jane Castor said in a video on Twitter.
 “Flooding is still going to occur.”